Partner Visa

 There are two steps to securing an offshore partner visa, which are available to those who are in a marriage, de facto relationship or in a civil registered relationship with an Australian citizen, Australian permanent resident, or eligible New Zealand citizen.

-Firstly, you'll be granted a temporary visa (subclass 309 visa), and then you can progress to a permanent partner visa (subclass 100 visa).
-As a combined visa application, the costs of your permanent visa application are combined with your temporary visa application, too.
+Firstly, you'll be granted a short-term visa (subclass 309 visa), and then you can progress to a permanent partner visa (subclass 100 visa).
+As a combined visa application, the costs of your permanent visa application are combined with your short-term visa application, too.

 Once you secure a permanent partner visa, you’ll also have permanent residency in Australia.
 You’ll then be able to apply for Australian citizenship once you’ve been living in Australian for four years, with at least one year as a permanent resident.